bgsoftware/company-site/_posts/2019-09-25-Windows-7-and-the-mess-its-death-may-cause.md

 ---
-layout   :post
+layout: post
-title: Windows-7-And-The-Mess-Its-Death-May-Cause
+title: "Windows 7 And The Mess Its Death May Cause"
 description: "The end of Windows 7 is coming.
 Here's what that means for you and the people who want to break into your applications."
-image: 2019-09-25-Windows-7-And-The-Mess-Its-Death-May-Cause.jpg
+image: 2019-09-25-windows-7-and-the-mess-its-death-may-cause.png
 author: John Scott
 comments: true
 tags: [Windows 7]